Otehake NZFS track up to Big Tops and down to Koropuku Hut

 Attractive old track from Otehake swingbridge to open tops.
 Recent extensions cut from gully to bypass waterfalls.

 Cross Otehake River from L. Kaurapataka side to the more downstream of 2 large orange triangles on the opposite bank.
 Behind this more downsteam orange triangle there is a small clearing leading to a leaning tree with markers indicating the start of the track to Big Tops hut.
-Traverse 100m of gloomy forested flats via a recently recut track marked with red permolats. (the track that runs upstream along the bank only leads to the true right side of the swingbridge 50 metres distant).
+Traverse 100m of gloomy forested flats via a recently recut track marked with red permolats. (the track that runs upstream along the bank only leads to where the true right side of the swingbridge used to be - it is now removed).
 A large tree is marked and indicates the start of a steep ascent diagonally from left to right thru rata forest to a rocky spur adorned with kidney fern.

 Here the track climbs a few meters then traverses briefly from right to left and resumes its climb to less steep terrain and forest with more undergrowth.
 The track is reasonable to follow with attention.
 2 scenic knolls are encountered.
 Around here is the only water, a small tadpoled pond in a boggy area just off to the left of the track.
 After maybe an hour, the track eventually reaches a saddle and descends 50m into this.
 Here it is mossy but has no pooling of water.

 The track resumes climbing with occasional sidling.
 At one point it briefly sidles steep ground mitigated by recent slipping and windfall.
 3 small outcrops of bluff are met, the middle section being 20 minute rock and the final bluff 5 minute rock indicating the time to reach the open scrub respectively.
 The surrounding forest is reasonably open and attractive with successive zones of rata and podocarps.
 From the saddle to the open scrubbed area would take another hour at most.